pkp/pkp-docs/learning-ojs/en/settings-workflow.md

 This section determines what types of metadata will be collected during the submission process, such as keywords and references.

 ### Components

+This PKP School video explains how to manage Components in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

 {% include video.html id="UkmvhHjP5V0" provider="youtube" title="Video of how to manage components in OJS"%}